MadJlzz/madprobe/README.md

 # Madprobe

-This project has been made to provide company wanting simple liveness probe to be easily installed on their systems.
+This project has been made to provide company wanting simple aliveness probe to be easily installed on their systems.

 ## Getting Started